 - vehicle manufacturers are responsible for ensuring there is an adequate network of ATFs and customers must be offered free take back.

-The ATFs in Northern Ireland can be downloaded using the link below:
+The list of ATFs in Northern Ireland can be downloaded using the link below:

 The ATF will notify the Driver and Vehicle Licencing Agency that your car has been legally scrapped.
 If you fail to use an ATF to scrap your vehicle you will be breaking the law.